echoprotocol/echowiki/technologies/echo-x86-64-vm.md

 that interaction VM requires the following interfaces:

-- Contract interface is required to get the start address and different sections of the ELF executable bytecode
+- Contract interface is required to get the start address and different sections of the ELF of Mach-O executable bytecode
 - ECHO blockchain interface is required for interaction with blockchain, retrieving the contract parameters, read/write into blokchain, etc.